-RSS feeds are the ultimate power user tool for keeping up with the news.
-And if there's one thing a power user can't stand, it's clumsy software.
+RSS feeds are the ultimate power user tool for keeping up with the news, and power users can't stand clumsy software.

-For Mac users, that means the best choice is a native app.
+If you have a Mac, that means the best choice is a native macOS RSS reader.
 Sure, you could use a web-based RSS app to keep up with your feeds, but they're going to be slow and clunky compared to an actual Mac app—which is probably why there are so many Mac RSS apps on the market.

 I tested every macOS RSS app I could get my hands on, and most of them were...not great.
 A few stood out, though, so here are the three best RSS readers for Mac.